mattermost/docs/source/welcome/keyboard-shortcuts.rst

 Zoom shortcuts for Web and Desktop App
 ---------------------------------------

-The following display keyboard shortcuts work in all `supported browsers <https://docs.mattermost.com/install/software-hardware-requirements.html#software-requirements>`__ and in the Mattermost Desktop App.
+The following display keyboard shortcuts work in all `supported browsers <https://docs.mattermost.com/install/software-hardware-requirements.html#software-requirements>`__ and in the Mattermost desktop app.

 +------------------------------+------------------------------+----------------------------------------+
 | On Windows & Linux           | On Mac                       | Description                            |